czzarr/czzarr.github.com/source/_posts/2012-03-05-stop-procrastinating-start-scripting.markdown

 because we tend to procrastinate and we don't face this reality that we postpone the moment we start scripting.

-**Spare your time**
+**Save your time**
-I think scripting is a very important activity, above all because it makes us spare a lot of time.
+I think scripting is a very important activity, above all because it makes us save a lot of time.
 The inputs changed?
 No problem, just rerun the script and you're done.

 **Ship a product**